 The process starts with a 3-credit hour course called Credit-for-Life (299-01).
-The Credit-for-Life Instructor (Roberta Mason) will work with you to develop a prior learning portfolio.
+The Credit-for-Life Instructor (varies based upon discipline) will work with you to develop a prior learning portfolio.
 You will be given a CLE Handbook with all pertinent information for completion of your portfolio.

 The courses is offered Fall and Spring semesters.